thirtytwobits/nanaimo/README.rst

 The :code:`nait` script is designed as a glue between CI automation like `buildkite`_ or `jenkins`_ and a micro-controller test fixture physically attached to a build host.
-This may evolve over time to be more generalized supporting more advanced HIL apparatuses but for now we're stating small.
+This project may evolve over time to become more generalized but for now we're starting small.

 To use the current version of the :code:`nait` script simply produce `JLink Commander`_ scripts and hex files in one stage of your CI pipeline and deliver these